judelszn/50DAYSCHALLENGE/README.md

 Data analysis and data science are integral parts of the modern world, and proficiency in using Python libraries is crucial for success in these fields.
 This challenge is designed to provide you with hands-on experience, allowing you to apply your knowledge and develop practical skills in data manipulation, visualization, and machine learning.

 ## Tools
-Before starting this challenge, make sure you have the following installed on your system:
+The following installed on my system and used:

 - Python (3.11 or higher)
 - VS Code